YooKing/jaaayden.github.io/docs/TechLife/Sync your music with Apple music.md

-# Sync your music with Apple Music
+# Synchronize your music with Apple Music.

-> Before the beginning, be sure that you have subscribed the Apple Music.
+> "Before getting started, make sure you have subscribed to Apple Music.
-> This page was originally posted on my notion site, now I move it here.
+> This page was originally posted on my Notion site and has now been moved here."

 ##  Download the music

 ### Netease

+To download the music, you must have a premium account.

-You need to be premium to download the music, some problems come with lx-music with a third-party sound source, such as you can only download the lowest sound quality version.
+Also you can download some musics using lx-music with a third-party sound source, however, there are some limitations.
+For example, you can only download the audio file in its lowest quality version.

-And part of the music files need to be unlocked first, the tool below is good at it.
+Some of the music files require unlocking before they can be accessed.
+The tool below is proficient in doing so.

 - [GitHub - unlock-music/unlock-music: Unlock encrypted music file in browser.](https://github.com/ix64/unlock-music)

 ### QQ Music and The Other

-Download music files with the lx-music and third-party sound sources.
+Download music files using lx-music and third-party sources.

 - [lx-music-desktop](https://github.com/lyswhut/lx-music-desktop)